dubo-dubon-duponey/docker-images/README.md

 As long as you pick a specific git commit from our images repo:

- * our images are straightforward to audit: looking at `Dockerfile`, `entrypoint` and `build` usually give you a thorough understanding of what's going on
+ * our images are straightforward to audit: looking at `Dockerfile`, `entrypoint` and `build` gives you a thorough understanding of what's going on
- * given all dependencies are pinned (in a content addressable fashion), you do not have to trust any third-party infrastructure or distribution system
+ * given all dependencies are pinned (in a content addressable fashion), you do not have to trust any third-party infrastructure or distribution mechanisms integrity
  * we only depend on two base images at runtime (buster and dubnium-buster), and three images at build time (buster, golang-1.13-buster and dubnium-buster), all of them being officially maintained by Docker

-... the only "moving" part you have to trust is the Debian packages official repositories
+... possible attack vectors would be:

+ * a compromise of Debian repositories and developpers gpg keys that would replace an existing package at a specific version with something different
+ * a compromise of Docker official images notary keys and hub account, that would replace one of the base images we depend on with something different
+ * a compromise of Debian distribution infrastructure, with a target downgrade attack pushing older (signed) versions of packages with known vulnerabilities

+Henceforth you still have to trust that Debian package maintainers and Docker official images team do secure their signing keys appropriately, and to a lesser extent that the Debian distribution infrastructure is not compromised.

+Of course, pinning softwares at a specific git commit does not give you guarantees that the content of it is "legit", just that it hasn't been modified after the fact.
+You still have to audit and vet the content of said software, at said specific version.

 ## List of images